benessilfie/essilfiequansah/README.md

 📚 : I love building products and solving problems with design and code

-💻 : So far I've worked with these Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)
+💻 : So far I'm learning and working with these Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and more :)

 🏔 : I'm currently focusing on building for mobile